Chernobyl Children International: History

-Chernobyl Children's Project International was founded in Ireland in 1991 by Adi Roche in response to an appeal from Belarusian doctors for aid.
-Roche, previously a volunteer in a nuclear disarmament group, received a fax in 1991 which read "SOS appeal.
+Chernobyl Children's Project International was founded in Ireland by Adi Roche in response to an appeal from Belarusian doctors for aid.
+Roche, previously a volunteer in the Irish Campaign for Nuclear Disarmament, received a fax in 1991 which read "SOS appeal.
 For god's sake, please help us get the children out," which inspired her to take action.
 That year, Roche set up a small workspace in a spare bedroom of her home and began organising 'rest and recuperation' holidays for a few Chernobyl children.
 Recruiting Irish families who would welcome and care for them, CCPI began in Ireland in 1991, and expanded into the United States in 2001.
 It changed its name to Chernobyl Children International in 2010.

 Over its lifetime, the organisation has grown to become the single largest contributor to Belarus and the fallout from Chernobyl.
 It works closely with the Belarusian government, the United Nations and thousands of volunteers in Ireland, Belarus and worldwide to deliver a broad range of supports to the children and the wider community.
 It also acts as an advocate for the rights of those affected by the Chernobyl explosion, and engages in research and outreach activities to encourage the rest of the world to remember the victims and understand the long-term impact on their lives.

-To date, Chernobyl Children's contributions exceed €105 million in direct and indirect aid.
-Its flagship 'Rest and Recuperation Programme' has brought over 25,500 children to Ireland, returning an average of two years to each child's lifespan.
+As of 2026, Chernobyl Children International's contributions exceed €110 million in direct and indirect aid.
+Its flagship 'Rest and Recuperation Programme' has brought over 26,500 children to Ireland, returning an average of two years to each child's lifespan.
 Following advocacy by Voluntary CEO at the United Nations General Assembly on the 30th Anniversary of the disaster, the UN designated the 26 April to be known as 'International Chernobyl Disaster Remembrance Day'.